How To Manage Fatigue At Harvest

 Safety is really everyone’s responsibility though, and it is important that workers, contractors and owners all work together to manage fatigue.

-Avoid foods that provide a quick, short term energy boost i.e., chocolate bars, but leave you feeling lethargic afterwards.
+For example, eat balanced meals rather than relying on foods that provide a quick, short term energy boost i.e., chocolate bars.
+These can often leave you feeling lethargic afterwards.

-• Encourage workers to self-asses their fatigue and take a break if they become tired while working or are too tired to perform a task.
+Educate your team on the signs and impact of fatigue and encourage them to self-assess – and take a break if they become tired while working or are too tired to perform a task.

-Taking a break could include having something to eat or drink, 5 minutes of stretches, or a 15-minute power nap.
+Taking a break could include having something to eat or drink, 5 minutes of stretches, or a 15-minute power nap – often easier said than done at harvest!

 Taking time to relax and unwind before going to bed can also improve the quality of your sleep.